 I've enjoyed working with custom templates for Google Tag Manager.
 A lot.
 So much so that whenever the need to add some custom code to a container emerges, my first thought is how to turn that into a custom template.
 Google has been forthcoming in introducing new APIs steadily, and I think the variety of things you can do with template is improving with every new API release.
 In this article, I'll show you how to use a simple tag template for distributing your users to groups, based on a random split.

 After the recent release of Custom Templates for Google Tag Manager, my mind has been occupied by very little else.
-However, I have a nagging feeling that due to how involved the feature set is, there’s still a lot of demystifying that needs to take place before templates are fully embraced by the GTM user base.
+However, I have a nagging feeling that due to how involved the feature set is, there's still a lot of demystifying that needs to take place before templates are fully embraced by the GTM user base.
 In this article, I want to show you a concrete example of template creation.
+It's going to be much more ambitious than the simple walkthrough I explored in the main guide.